 Hewlett Packard Enterprise (HPE) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the information technology products and services provider had lost 0.12% over the past month, outpacing the Computer and Technology sector's loss of 7.56% and the S&P 500's loss of 4.63% in that time.
+Coming into today, shares of the information technology products and services provider had lost 0.41% in the past month.
+In that same time, the Computer and Technology sector lost 5.35%, while the S&P 500 lost 4.03%.

-Wall Street will be looking for positivity from Hewlett Packard Enterprise as it approaches its next earnings report date.
-On that day, Hewlett Packard Enterprise is projected to report earnings of $0.46 per share, which would represent a year-over-year decline of 11.54%.
+Investors will be hoping for strength from Hewlett Packard Enterprise as it approaches its next earnings release.
+In that report, analysts expect Hewlett Packard Enterprise to post earnings of $0.46 per share.
+This would mark a year-over-year decline of 11.54%.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $7.02 billion, up 2.69% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.03 per share and revenue of $28.67 billion, which would represent changes of +3.57% and +3.2%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Hewlett Packard Enterprise.
-These revisions help to show the ever-changing nature of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Hewlett Packard Enterprise.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
 Hewlett Packard Enterprise is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Hewlett Packard Enterprise is currently trading at a Forward P/E ratio of 8.3.
-This represents a discount compared to its industry's average Forward P/E of 16.85.
+Looking at its valuation, Hewlett Packard Enterprise is holding a Forward P/E ratio of 8.36.
+This valuation marks a discount compared to its industry's average Forward P/E of 15.29.

-It is also worth noting that HPE currently has a PEG ratio of 1.44.
+Also, we should mention that HPE has a PEG ratio of 1.45.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Computer - Integrated Systems was holding an average PEG ratio of 1.39 at yesterday's closing price.
+The Computer - Integrated Systems industry currently had an average PEG ratio of 1.36 as of yesterday's close.

 Click to get this free report